hackyon/playground/slideshow/README.md

 });
 ```

-3. Use the thumbnail list to configure the images in the slideshow.
-The full size image shown in the slideshow is fetched from the corresponding ```href``` attribute.
+Use the thumbnails list to configure the images in the slideshow.
+The full-size image shown in the slideshow is fetched from the corresponding ```href``` attribute.

 ```html
 <ul id="thumbnails">